 The UFR covers the remainder of the Northern Subarea of the 8-Hour Ozone Nonattainment Area.
-Located in north-central Colorado, the UFR is comprised of portions of Larimer and Weld counties and Morgan County, and excludes the portion of southwestern Weld County included in the Denver Regional Council of Governments (DRCOG) metropolitan planning area.
+Located in north-central Colorado, the UFR is comprised of portions of Larimer and Weld counties and Morgan County and excludes the portion of southwestern Weld County included in the Denver Regional Council of Governments (DRCOG) metropolitan planning area.
 Figure 3 illustrates the Northern Subarea boundaries for the 2008 ozone NAAQS and the 2015 ozone NAAQS as well as the NFRMPO and UFR planning regions.

-The Regional Air Quality Council (RAQC) is the lead air quality planning agency for the entire DM/NFR 8-Hour Ozone Nonattainment Area.
-DRCOG is the MPO for the Denver TMA and is responsible for conformity determinations for the Southern Subarea.
+The Regional Air Quality Council (RAQC) is the lead air quality planning agency for the entire DM/NFR 8-Hour Ozone Nonattainment Area.18 DRCOG is the MPO for the Denver TMA and is responsible for conformity determinations for the Southern Subarea.

-An MOA was signed in 2008 by the Air Pollution Control Division (APCD) of the Colorado Department of Public Health and Environment (CDPHE), Colorado Department of Transportation (CDOT), RAQC, UFR, NFRMPO, and DRCOG per federal transportation regulations, and is included in Appendix A. The MOA allows the option to establish subarea emissions budgets for VOC and NOx based on the subareas defined in Figure 2.
+An MOA was signed in 2008 by the Air Pollution Control Division (APCD) of the Colorado Department of Public Health and Environment (CDPHE), Colorado Department of Transportation (CDOT), RAQC, UFR, NFRMPO, and DRCOG per federal transportation regulations, 19 and is included in Appendix A. The MOA allows the option to establish subarea emissions budgets for VOC and NOx based on the subareas defined in Figure 2.
 The MOA stipulates DRCOG will conduct conformity determinations for the Southern Subarea of the 8-Hour Ozone Nonattainment Area, while the NFRMPO will conduct conformity determinations for the Northern Subarea.
 It states the course of action to be pursued if one (or both) Subareas fail a conformity test or exceed emissions budgets.
+An updated MOA was signed in 2015 signed by the NFRMPO, CDPHE, RAQC, and DRCOG, replacing an MOA signed in 1998 by the NFRMPO and CDPHE and a similar MOA between DRCOG and CDPHE.

-In 2015, an MOA was signed by the NFRMPO, CDPHE, RAQC, and DRCOG, replacing an MOA signed in 1998 by the NFRMPO and CDPHE and a similar MOA between DRCOG and CDPHE.
+In 2022, an MOA was signed by the NFRMPO, CDPHE, RAQC, and DRCOG, replacing the 2015 MOA.
 The MOA, included in Appendix B, identifies the specific roles and responsibilities in conformity evaluations and findings for each agency, including allowing for routine conformity determinations to be performed and approved through the APCD, rather than through a public meeting with the State of Colorado's AQCC.